SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 ## 2. Create a new Kyma namespace

-Using Helm, you can deploy the SaaS sample application to either the *default* Kyma namespace or create a new namespace of your choice for this sample application.
+Using Helm, you can deploy the SaaS sample application to either the *default* Kyma namespace or create a **new namespace** of your choice for this sample application.
 In the following, you will learn how to create a new namespace called *susaas* in Kyma.

 2.1.
-First of all, please install the [**kubectl**](https://kubernetes.io/docs/tasks/tools/#kubectl) command line tool to your local device.
-Kubectl allows you to interact with your Kyma Cluster from your command line, as you are used to from any other Kubernetes environment.
+First of all, please install the [**kubectl**](https://kubernetes.io/docs/tasks/tools/#kubectl) command line tool in your development environment.

+> **Hint** - Kubectl allows you to interact with your Kyma Cluster from your command line, as you are used to from any other Kubernetes environment.
 [Click here](https://kubernetes.io/docs/tasks/tools/#kubectl) to find further information about **kubectl**.
 Helm will make use of **kubectl** during the deployment process to create the required resources in your Cluster.

 > **Installation Shortcuts**<br>
 > **MacOS** - brew install kubectl<br>